About the Comité International de Dachau (CID)

 The International Dachau Committee (CID) is the international organization of the former concentration camp Dachau.
 As an international non-profit organisation under Belgian law, the Statute of the CID was published in December 1958 under number 3987 in the Belgian State Gazette.

-The Thesis Award of the Comité International de Dachau will be awarded to exceptional academic work (Magister/Master Theses, PhD Theses and Habilitations/Postdoctoral Qualifications) that deal with the national-socialist regime’s politics of persecution and the history of the concentration camp Dachau as well as its subcamps.
-The award will also be given to exceptional academic work that engages with the way that national-socialist crimes have been handled by society and (right-wing) populism since the end of the Second World War as well as work that provides impetus for work at commemorative sites and educational work.
-Unpublished monographic theses in German or English language, whose completion date is less than two years before the deadline of this call for submissions.
-Work that has not been completed or has already been published will not be considered.
+The Stanislav Zámečník Research Award Prize of the Comité International de Dachau is given for outstanding scientific work (in particular Magister/Master’s theses, dissertations and habilitations) that deals with the persecution policy of the National Socialist regime and the history of the Dachau concentration camp and its subcamps.
+Outstanding scientific work that deals with the way in which society and (legal) policy has treated Nazi crimes since the end of the Second World War as well as work that provides impetus for commemorative and educational work is eligible for the award.
+Unpublished monographic work in German or English, completed no longer than two years ago at the time of the deadline for the announcement, can be submitted.
+Unfinished or already published work will not be considered.

 Who can apply?

 Researchers worldwide whose work meets the above-mentioned criteria for form and content can apply.
 There is no age limit.